phibal12/QFLCS/README.md

 a.
 A particle pair’s energy state in a QDF (different GS states or sublevels of a GS, or see Sec.
 3 of the published article),

-b. a particle state in an SF, an ES relative to a GS from (a.) prior to its transform into a QDF, and,
+b. a particle state in an SF, an ES relative to a GS from (a.), prior to its transform into a QDF, and,

 c. the expected transformation of fields (ES ←→ GS) and their ⟨M(P, ψ_ij)⟩, as in Sec.
 3 of the published article.